lrfinotti/cybr201_book/05-Powers.md

 +++

-As we will soon see, many encryption methods we will rely on computations of very large powers, so it is important that we have an efficient way to compute them.
+As we will soon see, many encryption methods will rely on computations of very large powers, so it is important that we have an efficient way to compute them.

 The naive way to compute $g^N$ is to perform $N-1$ products:
 ```{math}